What is variable durometer braided tubing?

 Why is Putnam the best choice for this product?

 Putnam Plastics invented, and patented the variable durometer extrusion technology known as TIE.
-For over 25 years, tooling advancements have been made to widen the scope of applications.
+For nearly 30 years, tooling advancements have been made to widen the scope of applications.
 It is now used in single lumens, braids, coils, multi lumens and tapered shafts.